 Charlotte had been sick for weeks.
 An initial test for CO-VID-19 on her turned up negative.
 Due to coronavirus, she had a seizure, that caused the respiratory failure and cardiac arrest (a heart attack).
 It’s likely that Dravet’s Syndrome left her especially vulnerable to the virus.

 Her family actually relocated to Colorado specifically to take advantage of the change in medical marijuana laws there.

 Charlotte’s recovery caused her family to become ardent advocates for medical marijuana across the country.
 No other drug helped her.
 Her father Matt was a career soldier who would never have turned to cannabis if there were any other options.

-The CBD-heavy strain of cannabis Charlotte’s Web was named after her.
+The CBD-heavy strain of cannabis Charlotte’s Web was named after her after marijuana research was done.
 It was created by the Stanley Brothers in their Colorado Springs-based medical dispensary.
 It helped Charlotte improve dramatically.
-The strain has such a low amount of THC you can’t get high off it.
+The strain has such a low amount of THC you can’t get high off it which spurred more marijuana research.
 She consumed it as an oil.
 The Stanley Brothers helped the Figis obtain it at an affordable rate.